FrozenAssassine/QuickNav/README.md

     <img src="https://img.shields.io/github/repo-size/FrozenAssassine/QuickNav?style=flat"/>
 </div>

+>### Shortcut: **Windows + Y**

 ## 🤔 What is QuickNav?
 QuickNav is a powerful Windows tool that simplifies multitasking with just a keystroke.
-By pressing a shortcut key, a search window pops up, allowing users to perform various tasks such as searching the web, finding files, running commands, and more.
+By pressing a Windows + Y, a search window pops up, allowing users to perform various tasks such as searching the web, finding files, running commands, and more.
 Currently in progress, QuickNav aims to enhance productivity and streamline user interaction with their system.

 ## 🚧 In Progress
 QuickNav is under active development.
 Expect frequent updates and improvements as we strive to make working on Windows more efficient and intuitive.